 The strategic direction of the Company is centered on developing solutions to biofilm related problems.
 In order to advance these programs, management expects Kane to continue incurring operating losses.
-Based on current projections and strategic plans, total expenses are expected to be similar in fiscal 2013 as compared to fiscal 2012.
+Based on current projections and strategic plans, total expenses are expected to be similar in fiscal 2014 as compared to fiscal 2013.

-The Company has taken measures to conserve cash and has substantially reduced the overall use of capital in the near term due to the challenges posed by current economic conditions and their negative impact on the Company's capitalization and ability to raise capital.
-With these measures the Company believes its cash resources are sufficient to support the Company's activities through 2013.
+The Company anticipates that it will execute an equity offering in 2014 but in the interim has taken measures to conserve cash and has substantially reduced the overall use of capital.
+With these measures the Company believes its cash resources will be sufficient to support the Company's activities through 2014.